 "As a resolution of both lawsuits, the parties will drop and dismiss their respective suits without monetary settlement," a spokesperson for Swift said in a statement, as quoted by Billboard.

 Per court documents viewed by Pitchfork, the Salt Lake Tribune and other outlets, a lawsuit was filed Feb.
 2 in a US District Court in Utah.
 It claims that after evermore's Dec.
-10 release, Park guests started asking "whether the evermore album was the result of a collaboration between Evermore and Taylor Swift or some other type of relationship."
+10 release, guests of a park also named Evermore started asking "whether the evermore album was the result of a collaboration between Evermore and Taylor Swift or some other type of relationship."
 The lawsuit also claims that Swift's album infringes on the park's merchandise designs and album covers for its park-themed soundtracks.

 According to ABC, Evermore Park CEO Ken Bretschneider also claims that "search results for the theme park dropped on Google in favor of the album," causing "actual confusion" online.

-The theme park's suit seeks millions in damages, plus all legal fees.
+The theme park's suit sought millions in damages, plus all legal fees.